DevilishSpirits/arcollect/packaging/README.md

 # Arcollect packaging guide

 This directory contain files used to generate packages.
-If you intend to install Arcollect, you really should make a package.
+If you intend to install Arcollect, check first if your distribution don't already ship a sufficiently up-to-date Arcollect, else you really should make a package.

 **Important!** You must have a working internet connection to build packages, because the configuration process download additionnal dependencies.